Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Concurrent calls.

-Hailstorm rolls through, 47 calls hit at once.
+A sudden rush hits, 47 calls land at once.
 Nobody hears a busy signal.
 No queue.
 Sarah handles every one in parallel.

 211k